 - Original transcripts from undergraduate degrees from accredited universities

-- Two recommendation letters completed by former educational employers and/or professors.
+- Two recommendation letters completed by a school administrator or supervisor.

 - Applicants whose first language is not English and do not have a baccalaureate degree from a university in which instruction is conducted in English must provide evidence of English proficiency by submitting their TOEFL (Test of English as a Foreign Language) score.
 Master’s degree applicants must demonstrate college-level proficiency with a minimum score of 530 on the paper-based Test of English as a Foreign Language (TOEFL PBT), or 71 on the Internet Based Test (iBT)